Also known as: hepatitis A, hepatitis B, hepatitis C, hepatitis D, hepatitis E (and other viral names)

 What are the symptoms of hepatitis?

-When symptoms occur, children typically present with jaundice (yellow eyes and skin), fatigue, loss of appetite, stomach pain, nausea and/or vomiting
+When symptoms occur, children typically present with jaundice (yellow eyes and skin), fatigue, loss of appetite, stomach pain, nausea and/or vomiting, diarrhea, and dark urine.

 What are viral hepatitis care options?